miguelalarcos/bull-rb/README.md

 end
 ```

-Several components can watch the rvar and set a value to it.
+Several components can watch the doc defined by the rvar and set a value to it.
 For example a form is editing the document given by the rvar
 car_selected, and a list component of cars can set the car_selected to another id when clicking in one car.

 The canonical way of writing a custom component: